fifth-postulate/parser-combinators/presentation/jfall/presentation.md

 ???

 * What if the input does not match?
+This is also useful for ambiguous grammars, because it allows multiple matches.
+This is out of scope of this talk though.

 --